neokt/neokt.github.io/_posts/2017-01-08-audio-music-mood-classification.md

 [chart3]: https://raw.githubusercontent.com/neokt/neokt.github.io/master/images/audio-music-mood-classification_chart3.png "Results"

 Comparing the results results in a confusion matrix, both approaches showed a pattern in the true positive/true negative diagonal, with the 25-class approach showing a slightly stronger pattern.
-I decided to move forward with my 25-class Random Forest model as a result of these findings.
+I decided to move forward with my 25-class random forest model as a result of these findings.

 Approaching this again, I may have used a weighted scoring method to evaluate the approaches based on how proximate the predicted moods were to the actual moods in the taxonomy.
 For example, the 25-class model tended to predict "Energizing" as "Excited" moods and vice versa, which are both high on the "arousal" scale of the taxonomy.